HOOU-TUHH/Pontifex-Hugo/README.md

 and authenticate first.
 Note that, the first time you `docker run` the above command, it may take longer as the image needs to be downloaded first.

 ---
+This is the original documentation for the HUGO theme used by Pontifex.

 # HUGO Doks